icyphox/site/pages/blog/kiss-zen.md

 overly dramatic, but it has definitely reshaped my outlook towards technology -- for better or worse.

-When I talk about KISS to people -- online or IRL---I get some pretty interesting reactions and comments.[^bringing-up-kiss] Ranging from "Oh cool." to "You must be retarded.", I've heard it all.
+When I talk about KISS to people -- online or IRL -- I get some pretty interesting reactions and comments.[^bringing-up-kiss] Ranging from "Oh cool." to "You must be retarded.", I've heard it all.
 A classic and a personal favourite of